Tony Taylor (footballer, born 1946)

-Anthony Taylor (born 6 September 1946 in Glasgow) is a former professional footballer, who made 345 appearances in the Scottish League and Football League playing mainly as a left back.
+Anthony Taylor (born 6 September 1946) is a Scottish former professional footballer, who made 345 appearances in the Scottish League and Football League playing mainly as a left back.

 Playing career

 Taylor began his career at Kilmarnock in 1962, before moving to Celtic from 1964 to 1967.
 However he did not make a first team appearance for either club.

 In 1967, he signed for Morton making 22 appearances before signing for Crystal Palace on 31 October 1968.
 Taylor played in 195 league games for Crystal Palace between then and 1974, scoring eight goals.
 It was during this period that he was converted from a winger to left back.
 His debut came on 9 November 1968 in a 2–0 away win against Oxford United and Taylor was ever present for the remainder of that season (25 appearances) which saw Palace reach the top tier for the first time.
 In Crystal Palace's subsequent four seasons in the top flight, Taylor made 30, 36, 41 and 40 appearances respectively.

 Crystal Palace were relegated in 1973 but Taylor was Player of the Year and remained thereafter making 20 appearances in the 1973–74 season before being transferred to Southend United in August 1974, where he made 56 appearances over two seasons.
 He then saw out his career with spells at, Swindon Town, Bristol Rovers, Portsmouth, Kilmarnock, Albion Rovers and Northampton Town.